Roaming in Red Wing

 Nightlife: The Sheldon Theatre

 has something scheduled every week from fall to spring.
-It always shows the 1925 "Phantom of the Opera'' with live organ accompaniment on Halloween, and the Sheldon Brass Band always plays "Home for the Holidays'' concerts.
+It shows the 1925 "Phantom of the Opera'' with live organ accompaniment on Halloween, and the Sheldon Brass Band always plays "Home for the Holidays'' concerts.

 Order tickets online or call 800-899-5759.
 Members of Minnesota Public Radio may get a discount.